 The Associate of Applied Science curriculum at Mid-America College of Funeral Service is designed to meet the prerequisites for licensure and employment in funeral service.
 It fulfills the requirements of accreditation and approval agencies.
 The curriculum offers both theoretical and practical fundamentals of funeral service.

 Bachelor of Science Degree (Online)

 The bachelor degree allows ABFSE funeral service associate degree graduates, who have passed both National Board Exams (NBE) or is a licensed Funeral Director/Embalmer, to enroll in the program.

 Funeral Director Certificate (On Campus & Online)

 The Funeral Director’s Certificate Program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education since it does not include instruction in the following areas: embalming and related science courses and the general education courses.

-Certificate in Thanatology for End of Life Professionals (CT) (Online)
+Certificate in Thanatology for End of Life Professionals (FSCT) (Online)